arnaudbos/i-rant/content/clojutre-finland-2018-review.md

 At MonkeyPatch, we've recently interviewed a candidate who implemented his coding test at home in ReasonML (& Reason React).

-Having a candidate handing us this nice piece of frontend code really brighted up my day.
+Having a candidate handing us this nice piece of frontend code brightened up my day.
 I look forward to see the future of ReasonML.

 [Abstract, slides and video available here](https://clojutre.org/2018/#anmonteiro).